mark-curran/snowflake-demo/load_via_kafka/README.md

 terraform apply
 ```

-Get the primary connection string.
+Get the primary connection string and save it in a local file that is not version controlled.

 ```shell
 source get_primary_connection_string.sh